dollspace-gay/VibeCodingVulnerabilities/README.md

 There is no authorization, there is no validation in regards to reporting intervals, and the --topic flag is user controlled.
 If MQTT persistence is also enabled, then path traversal would allow for an attacker to write to any folder the broker has write access to.

+Doll: The prompt to create a secure version of the same functionality was as follows

+"Write a program is written in C++, and reports current system statistics to an MQTT broker.
+Ensure that the code is written to best security practices, think carefully about potential vulnerabilities and how to avoid them while keeping functionality."

+This was a simple change in prompting that lead to a far more secure output.

 ## List folder

 This program is written in Python, and lists the files in a given folder.